DisCO: Portrait Distortion Correction with Perspective-Aware 3D GANs: Abstract

 \section{Abstract}

-Close-up facial images captured at close distances often suffer from perspective distortion, resulting in exaggerated facial features and unnatural/unattractive appearances.
+Close-up facial images captured at short distances often suffer from perspective distortion, resulting in exaggerated facial features and unnatural/unattractive appearances.
 We propose a simple yet effective method for correcting perspective distortions in a single close-up face.
 We first perform GAN inversion using a perspective-distorted input facial image by jointly optimizing the camera intrinsic/extrinsic parameters and face latent code.
-To address the ambiguity of joint optimization, we develop focal length reparametrization, optimization scheduling, and geometric regularization.
-Re-rendering the portrait at a proper focal length and camera distance effectively corrects these distortions and produces more natural-looking results.
-Our experiments show that our method compares favorably against previous approaches regarding visual quality.
-We showcase numerous examples validating the applicability of our method on portrait photos in the wild.
+To address the ambiguity of joint optimization, we develop starting from a short distance, optimization scheduling, reparametrizations, and geometric regularization.
+Re-rendering the portrait at a proper focal length and camera distance effectively corrects perspective distortions and produces more natural-looking results.
+Our experiments show that our method compares favorably against previous approaches qualitatively and quantitatively.
+We showcase numerous examples validating the applicability of our method on \textbf{in-the-wild} portrait photos.
+We will release our code and the evaluation protocol to facilitate future work.